M

 How do you teach the IPA phonetic chart?

-Essentially, the easiest way to tackle teaching the IPA for English pronunciation is by using it to distinguish different phonemes.
+Essentially, teachers can most easily teach the IPA for English pronunciation by using it to distinguish between phonemes.
 Even if students aren’t totally familiar with the chart, you can write the symbol for a particular sound on the board or use it in an activity.
 Let’s take a look at some ways to do this.

-To familiarize students with the IPA, you need to repeatedly expose them to the symbols.
-A great way to introduce a few symbols initially is by starting with the -ed endings: /t/, /id/, and /d/.
+To familiarize students with the IPA, you need to expose them repeatedly to the symbols.
+A great way to introduce a few symbols initially is to start with the -ed endings: /t/, /id/, and /d/.
 Give students a list of words with -ed endings like worked, helped, wanted, wandered, etc. Ask them to say the words aloud in small groups or pairs and decide which IPA symbol corresponds to each word.
 Go over the answers as a whole class to see if students were able to correctly distinguish the three different sounds that the -ed ending can make.

 Over time, you can build on students’ knowledge of which symbols represent which phonemes.
-Introducing the IPA chart for ESL students in bite-sized chunks rather than as one gigantic chart upfront can help them internalize the information and feel less overwhelmed.
+Teachers can help students internalize the information and feel less overwhelmed by introducing the IPA chart for ESL students in bite-sized chunks rather than as one gigantic chart upfront.

-Another great way of teaching the IPA chart for language learners is to use online tools for teaching English pronunciation.
-Apps like ELSA Speak and Sensay work with AI-powered speech recognition to analyze students’ pronunciation and offer feedback.
-Whether you assign students activities via a pronunciation app as homework or let them use these tools in class, they offer a fun way to study pronunciation a little each day.
+Another great way to teach the IPA chart to language learners is to use online tools for teaching English pronunciation.
+Apps like ELSA Speak and Sensay use AI-powered speech recognition to analyze students’ pronunciation and offer feedback.
+Whether you assign students activities through a pronunciation app as homework or let them use these tools in class, the tools offer a fun way to study pronunciation a little each day.

 Many of these pronunciation apps also include a digital version of the phonetic chart.
-Students can use this as a tool for phonetic transcription activities.
+Students can use this chart as a tool for phonetic transcription activities.
 It can also help them get familiar with each of the sounds or check any symbols they aren’t sure about.
-Consider letting students keep their phones on hand during class in order to refer back to their charts throughout the lesson.
+Consider letting students keep their phones on hand during class so they can refer back to their charts throughout the lesson.

 Teach your students to speak with confidence with the